x-deepin/video-testing-experiments/README.md

 thoughts
 ===
-- which needs nomodeset? some intel cards, some with nouveau driver. how to detect?
+- Q: which needs nomodeset? some intel cards, some with nouveau driver. how to detect?
+  A: I found out that most open source drivers actually needs kms to drive hardware accelaration.

 todos